jaredkc/shopify-starter-theme/README.md

 - For CSS, you will find a combination of TailwindCSS and traditional stylesheets.
 If something is used throughout the theme, standard CSS is used for consistency.
 - I have included solutions I have found helpful across multiple Shopify themes, many of which may be unique and useful.
 - English string translations for customer-facing content are included in the `locales` directory.
-- Translations for theme and section settings are not included.
-All the theme development I have done has been for custom themes in English, so managing translations for settings has not been a priority.

 ## Development